amirgholipour/Semantic-Image-Segmentation/docs/step4.md

 ---
 [Back to the previous section](step3.md)

-# Step 4: Licence plate recognition
+# Step 4: Semantic Image Segmention for fashion usecase

 Now that you know how the environment works, the real work can begin!